civol/HDLRuby/README.md

 nothing :nothingI
 ```

-However the following is valid since both generic arguments' value are provided.
+However the following is valid since a value is provided for each generic
+argument.

 ```ruby
 nothing :nothingI, 1,2
 ```

-The validity of the generic value itself is checked dynamically.
+The validity of the generic value itself is checked when the body
+of the system is executed for generating the content of the instance.
+For the user's point of view, this happens at instantiation time, just
+like the check of the number of generic parameters' values.
 For example, the following instantiation of previous system `something`
 will raise an exception since the first generic value is not a type: